Unity-Resource-Pack/Unity/README.md

 Installation
 ------
-Click the green _Close or download_ button on the top right and then click _Download ZIP_.
+Click the green _Clone or download_ button on the top right and then click _Download ZIP_.
 Once you've finished downloading, un-zip the file to your `.minecraft/resourcepacks` folder.

 Contact
 ------